Chris Driedger: Seattle Kraken

-Return to Florida
+Return to Florida and Winnipeg Jets

 As a free agent at the conclusion of his contract with the Kraken, Driedger opted to return to the Florida Panthers.
 Driedger signed a one-year, contract on July 1, 2024.
-At the end of training camp, Driedger was part of the opening day roster.
+At the end of training camp, Driedger was part of the opening day roster, along with Sergei Bobrovsky.
+However, on October 9, Driedger was assigned to the Charlotte Checkers of the AHL.
+Driedger's first game with Charlotte came in their season opener on October 12, where he made 31 saves as part of a 7–6 win over the Wilkes-Barre/Scranton Penguins.
+Driedger would play 20 games with Charlotte, going 10–6–4 with a 2.97 GAA and a .878 save percentage.